linusetyang/TankGa/README.md

 ### Version of Java: 16.0.2

-***Note on Documentation: Please note that the documentation for this game is included within the repo, and the documentation goes into great detail in explaining both parts of my Final Project(both the Tank Game and the Pyramid Panic game)***
+***Note on Documentation: Please note that the documentation for this game is included within the repo, and the documentation goes into great detail in explaining both parts of my Final Project(both the Tank Game)***

  **How to import the game:**

    1. Go to the "Project Structure" menu within IntelliJ and select the following:

-      - Set the Github repo("csc413-tankgame-aelshako") as the content root
+      - Set the Github repo("csc413-tankgame") as the content root
       - Set "src" folder as a source folder
       - Set the "src/resources" folder as a resource folder

  **How to run the game:**
- 1. The easiest way to run the game is to simply copy the jar file("csc413-tankgame-aelshako.jar") found in the /jar folder.
+ 1. The easiest way to run the game is to simply copy the jar file("csc413-tankgame.jar") found in the /jar folder.
  2. Execute the jar file by either:

     - double clicking file.